School Nightmares

 My daughter, a Senior in High School, asked me to post her Tufts 1 minute application video.
-The prompt is:
+The prompt is: You may have heard the quote "Be who you are and say what you feel, because those who mind don't

 Happy Holidays!
 Phew, right?
 I wanted to the end the year with some positive activities.